Print this page Beginner Spanish: A1.3 Course

 Communication

-- Asking for and giving information about food
+- Getting by in bars and restaurants; asking for and giving information about food

 - Talking about eating habits